hummingbird-project/hummingbird-examples/open-telemetry/README.md

 ### Grafana

-There is also a Grafana service included that will take results from both the Prometheus and Jaeger services.
+The docker compose file also includes a Grafana service that can be used to visualize the results from both the Prometheus and Jaeger services.
 The Grafana endpoint is `http://localhost:3000`.
-When stating up Grafana it will ask for a username and password.
+When starting up Grafana it will ask for a username and password.
 You can use `admin` for both.